atomicjolt/react_rails_starter_app/README.md

 Note: the App and Assets subdomains must be different.

 #### Modify application name
-1. Open application.rb and change `ReactStarterApp` to the name you choose.
+1. Open application.rb and change `CanvasStarterApp` to the name you choose.
-2. Do a global search and replace for `react_starter_app` and change it to the name you choose.
+2. Do a global search and replace for `canvas_starter_app` and change it to the name you choose.
-3. Do a global search and replace for `reactstarterapp` (use only letters or numbers for this name.
+3. Do a global search and replace for `canvasstarterapp` (use only letters or numbers for this name.
 Special characters like '_' will result in errors).

 #### Secrets file
 Rename `config/secrets.example.yml` to `config/secrets.yml`.
 Open the file and change each entry to values that are relevant for your application.

 *This file should not be committed to your repository.*

-You will need to [request a Key ID and Secret from the desired provider](#developer_key).
+You will need to [request a Canvas ID and Secret from Instructure](#developer_key).
 You will also need to setup a default account and provide that account's "code" for the "application_code" entry in secrets.yml.
 See the [seeds](#seeds) section below for information on setting up the default account.

 ### Project Dependencies